Share:

 Liz Truss became one of the UKs most successful Prime Ministers by not engaging in ideological debate.

-If trust is still growing dispite your best efforts, discourage people from engaging directly in debate over different opinions.
+If trust is still growing despite your best efforts, discourage people from engaging directly in debate over different opinions.
 This usually results in a better outcome for the team and builds conflict resolution skills, here are some tips to avoid this.

 • Build "us vs them" mentality to stunt discussion